savonet/book/workflow.md

 On top of prometheus, [Grafana](https://grafana.com/) offers a nice web-based interface.
-The reader interested in those technologies is advised to have a look at the [SRT2HLS](https://github.com/mbugeia/srt2hls) projects which builds on Liquidsoap and those technologies.
+The reader interested in those technologies is advised to have a look at the [`srt2hls`](https://github.com/mbugeia/srt2hls) project which builds on Liquidsoap and those technologies.

 ### Testing scripts

-We provide here a few tips in order to help the elaboration and the testing of scripts.
+We provide here a few tips in order to help with the elaboration and the testing of scripts.

-#### Log the script
+#### Logging

 A first obvious remark is that you will not be able to understand the problems of your radio if you don't know what's going on, and a good way to obtain